A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Polynomial reconstruction and sampling (PRAS) method

 \subsection{PRAS procedure summary}

-We summarise below the practical steps to perform the PRAS scheme detailed above: \begin{enumerate} \item Build p-tables of each species for specific wavelength bands and T-p points using the original high resolution cross-section data. \item Interpolate each p-table's polynomial or spline coefficients to the local T-p. \item Randomly sample each polynomial or spline function for each species a suitable number of times. \item Add each sample for all species together, then sort in ascending order. \item Determine the corresponding $g$-values and interpolate to the required k-coefficients. \end{enumerate} Overall, this procedure follows a very similar structure to producing and mixing individual k-tables.
+I summarise below the practical steps to perform the PRAS scheme detailed above: \begin{enumerate} \item Build and store p-tables of each species for specific wavelength bands and T-p points using the original high resolution cross-section data. \item During runtime, interpolate each p-table's polynomial or spline coefficients to the local T-p. \item Randomly sample each polynomial or spline function for each species a suitable number of times. \item Add each sample for all species together, then sort in ascending order. \item Determine the required $g$-values for the RT calculation and interpolate to find the required k-coefficients. \end{enumerate} Overall, this procedure follows a very similar structure to producing and mixing individual k-tables using the RORR method.